wesleyflorence/chronicle/README.md

 Simplest possible use case here, but deployment with github actions is a breeze.

 #### Nix
 I'm experimenting with Nix on my machines for a more stable dev environment.
 I made a simple little flake for this project and it works great.
 This is a pattern I will use for projects going forward.
 It solves a similar problem as virtual envs more elegantly.
 It wouldn't be very useful in a team context though I'm afraid as it would require some buy in.
-Docker might be the right tool for this but I haven't gotten that to stick in my workflow.
+Docker might be the right tool for this but I haven't gotten that to stick in my workflow for local development.